Huge Increase In Royal Ascot Audience

 Switzerland’s midfield battle and Qatar’s threat on the break make that combination feel realistic.

-Bet Builder Tip: Switzerland to win, both teams to score, and Granit Xhaka to be booked or score from outside the box.
+Bet Builder Tip: Switzerland to win, both teams to score, and Granit Xhaka to score or assist.
 Bet with bet365.

 Visit our football previews & predictions page for more betting tips on upcoming matches.